 Walk into a clinic

 When you’re doctor-free, walk-in clinics are your lifeline to getting prescriptions filled, babies weighed and sore throats looked at.
 Come prepared: Bring a personal record of your family’s medical history and bring your actual prescriptions as well.
 Have some written-down questions at the ready, but keep them focused on the cough or booster shot at hand.
 “When patients come in with five items on a list, the doctor is going to say: ‘What’s the actual problem here?
 That’s the issue I can deal with today,’” says Dr. James Higginson-Rollins, managing director of the Albany Medical Clinic in Toronto, a family practice and walk-in clinic.
 Try to find one walk-in you like — with good hours — and keep going back regularly.
 The clinic will keep a chart on you and your family, and you’ll get to know the doctors.
-“You might be able to establish a regular relationship [with one doctor],” says Dr. Ruth Wilson, president of the College of Family Physicians of Canada.
+“You might be able to establish a regular relationship [with],” says Dr. Ruth Wilson, president of the College of Family Physicians of Canada.

 In an emergency